eddmann/eddmann.github.io/_posts/2014/2014-04-01-the-y-fixed-point-combinator-in-php.md

 ## Using Closure Bindings

-Included more for it's athsetic appeal (syntactic sugar) we can take advantage of [Closure Bindings](http://www.php.net/manual/en/closure.bind.php) within PHP (since 5.4) to remove the need to explicitly pass in the fixed-point function.
+Included more for its aesthetic appeal (syntactic sugar), we can take advantage of [Closure Bindings](http://www.php.net/manual/en/closure.bind.php) within PHP (since 5.4) to remove the need to explicitly pass in the fixed-point function.
-Although clearly violating the properties of a true Y-combinator, we are instead able to now simply invoke '$this' with the supplied arguments, providing a more user-friendly implementation.
+Although this clearly violates the properties of a true Y-combinator, we are instead able to now simply invoke `$this` with the supplied arguments, providing a more user-friendly implementation.

 ```php
 function Yish($F)